-The Big Society Trust acts as the majority shareholder (with 80% of the voting rights) in Big Society Capital to ensure that it remains true to its social mission to grow the social investment market in the UK.
-The Big Society Trust comprises: the CEO of one of the charity sector umbrella organisations NCVO or ACEVO; the CEO of Social Enterprise UK; two social sector representatives, one finance sector representative and one business representative appointed following an open recruitment exercise; one appointment by the Cabinet Office; and the Chairs of Big Society Capital and Access (The Foundation for Social Investment).
+The Oversight Trust – Assets for the Common Good (previously known as The Big Society Trust) acts as the majority shareholder (with 80% of the voting rights) in Big Society Capital to ensure that it remains true to its social mission to grow the social investment market in the UK.
+The Oversight Trust – Assets for the Common Good comprises: the CEO of one of the charity sector umbrella organisations NCVO or ACEVO; the CEO of Social Enterprise UK; two social sector representatives, one finance sector representative and one business representative appointed following an open recruitment exercise; one appointment by the Cabinet Office; and the Chairs of Big Society Capital and Access (The Foundation for Social Investment).

-Each shareholder bank (Barclays, HSBC, Lloyds Banking Group and RBS) can vote at shareholder’s meetings.
+Each shareholder bank (Barclays, HSBC, Lloyds Banking Group and Natwest Group) can vote at shareholder’s meetings.
 Their votes are in proportion to their shareholding but each is capped at 5% of overall voting rights.
 The banks are represented on the Big Society Capital board by a bank-nominated director.

 Who makes investment decisions?

 The Big Society Capital Investment Committee makes investment decisions for all investments up to £10 million.
-The Investment Committee is chaired by the Chief Executive of Big Society Capital, Cliff Prior.
-Current members of the Investment Committee are: Anna Shiel, Christina McComb, Christine Chang, David Burndred, Harvey McGrath, James Westhead, Jeremy Rogers, Keith Starling and Stephen Muers.
+Current members of the Investment Committee are: Anna Shiel, Christina McComb, Christine Chang, Harvey McGrath, Jeremy Rogers, Keith Starling and Stephen Muers.
 Find out more about our investment committee.

 Investment decisions above £10 million are made by the Board of Directors of Big Society Capital on the recommendation of the Investment Committee.